ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 ## High availability

-If a Postgres instance goes down or is not working properly we want our cluster to recover by choosing a working instance to convert to the new master and configure all the other instances and the application to point to this new master.
+If a Postgres instance goes down or is not working properly we want our cluster to recover by choosing a working instance to convert to the new primary and configure all the other instances and the application to point to this new primary.
 We want all this to happen without manual intervention.

 A high availability solution allow to achieve this feature.
 Exists many solutions to this problem and is really hard to chose